-- 1. Pipet the appropriate volume of Buffer RLT into a 2 ml collection tube (for further information, refer to Table 5 on page 25). - 2.
-Add one stainless steel bead to each tube.
+- 1. Pipet 260 μl Buffer RLT into a 2 ml collection tube. - Add one stainless steel bead to each tube.
 For best results, we recommend using a 5 mm (mean diameter) stainless steel bead. - 3.
 Add up to 30 mg tissue per tube. - 4.
 Homogenize on the TissueLyser II for 2 min at 20 Hz.

-Homogenization time depends on the tissue used and can be extended until the tissue is completely homogenized (up to 5 min at 25 Hz).

-5. Rotate the TissueLyser rack to allow even homogenization and homogenize for another 2 min at 20 Hz.

-The TissueLyser Adapter Set should be disassembled, and the rack of tubes should be rotated so that the tubes that were nearest to the TissueLyser are now outermost.

-- 6. Carefully transfer the homogenate to a new microcentrifuge tube (not supplied) by pipetting.
+Homogenization time depends on the tissue used and can be extended until the tissue is completely homogenized (up to 5 min at 25 Hz). - Rotate the TissueLyser rack to allow even homogenization and homogenize for another 2 min at 20 Hz. - The TissueLyser Adapter Set should be disassembled, and the rack of tubes should be rotated so that the tubes that were nearest to the TissueLyser are now outermost. - 6.
+Carefully transfer the homogenate to a new microcentrifuge tube (not supplied) by pipetting.
 Do not reuse the stainless-steel bead. - 7.
-Proceed with step 4 of the protocol on page 33.
+Proceed with step 4 of the protocol on page 31.